Get insider access

 6.4 Podcasts

-The Apple HomePod mini is acceptable for podcasts.
+The Apple HomePod mini is not bad for podcasts.
 Thanks to the accurate reproduction of voices in the mid-range, it's easy to follow along with your favorite shows.
 You can even use its built-in voice assistant features to control it hands-free.
+On its own, this speaker only plays mono audio, but you can pair it with another to get stereo playback.
 It's loud enough for an average-sized living room; however, if you have a larger space in mind, it's not quite as suitable.

 Pros